sinzlab/datajoint-cleaner/README.md

 dj-cleaner
 ```

 The command above will execute all cleaning runs defined in the configuration file.
-The `--config-file` option can be used to pass a custom path to a configuration file to datajoint-cleaner:
+The `--config-file` option can be used to pass a custom path to a configuration file to DataJoint-Cleaner:

 ```bash
 dj-cleaner --config-file /path/to/config/file